 The internet and the ability of customers and potential customers to share information has significantly changed the whole dynamic of marketing.
 If your site doesn’t accommodate these developments, you could be losing business – a lot of business!
 Customer expectations include information about your culture, the professional history of your leadership, testimonials from your clients and a blog about your company and your industry.
 All of these things can be deciding factors in choosing to contact you or moving on to a competitor.
 If you don’t already include them on your site, that in itself is an excellent reason to consider making some changes.

 Right now, we’re in the midst of redesigning our own website for several of the reasons listed above.
-We’d be happy to share what we learn from this experience as well as the wisdom we’ve gained from a decade of creating digital communications for dozens of clients in a wide range of industry.
+We’d be happy to share what we learn from this experience as well as the wisdom we’ve gained from a decade of creating digital communications for dozens of clients in a wide range of industries.

 Here’s a special limited time offer to celebrate our soon to be new site launch – we’ll review your current site and offer a FREE analysis of what is working and what could work better at our office, yours or during a conference call.

 Just give us a call to set up a convenient meeting time and place.
 We’ll look forward to hearing from you soon.